samyak1999/previous-bnomial-questions/April_22.md

     -The function is differentiable but not continuous.
     -The function is both continuous and differentiable.
     -The function is continuous but not differentiable.
+### 22/04/22
+***Australian birds***

+Marc was excited about the performance of his model.

+He's been working on an app to classify photos of birds, and his model is performing very well on all metrics.
+Marc knows what he is doing and followed all the best practices: he split training and test data, used the proper evaluations metrics, balanced his dataset, and reviewed examples regularly to ensure there were no labeling errors.
+Finally, Marc launched his app.Positive feedback started rolling in except from one place: users in Australia complained the performance was awful.
+Marc was baffled.

+What is the most likely reason for the problem?

+- [ ] Marc didn't train the model long enough to capture all the necessary details of different bird species.
+- [ ] Marc's model is too simple, and it couldn't learn the entire dataset of birds, leaving out those from Australia.
+- [ ] Marc's model suffers from sampling bias.
+He probably didn't include enough examples of Australian birds.
+- [ ] Marc's model is suffering from data or concept drift.